 For French Learners

-It helps you study vocabulary related to the horror genre while also improving your listening skills.
+It helps you study vocabulary related to the horror genre and improve your listening skills.

 You’ll learn to understand actual conversations and improve your Spanish listening skills.
-This show is perfect for intermediate-level learners like those at B2 of the DELF exam.
+This show is perfect for intermediate-level learners, such as those at B2 level on the DELF exam.

 26. Les Grands (Grown Ups)

-Les Grands is a French coming-of-age comedy series that follows a group of teenagers in high school.
-Vianney Lebasque and Joris Morio made this show.
-It covers teen challenges, relationships, and self-discovery.
+Les Grands is a French coming-of-age comedy series about a group of high school teenagers.
+Vianney Lebasque and Joris Morio created this show covering teen challenges, relationships, and self-discovery.

-While fictional, “Les Grands” touches on recent issues teenagers face, like peer pressure, family expectations, and the quest for self-identity.
+While fictional, “Les Grands” addresses recent issues teenagers face, such as peer pressure, family expectations, and the quest for self-identity.

 For French Learners

 For French learners, it allows us to practice French in a youthful and modern context.
-It includes commonly used words by teenagers.
-You will find many nonformal expressions and slang.
+It includes commonly used words by teenagers, many nonformal expressions, and slang.

 27. Missions